csirmaz/nekojs/README.md

 The plan was to try to let the AI fully implement the project, but it was not able to do so.

-After the initial AI generation, significant work with a human in the loop was done to fix bugs and add features:
+After the initial AI generation, significant work with a human in the loop (aka me) was done to fix bugs and add features:

-- **Rewrote movement system** - Complete rewrite for more realistic movement matching the original C++ implementation for state changes and animation timing while allowing for smooth movement at **higher** FPS.
+- **Rewrote movement system** - Complete rewrite for more realistic movement matching the original C++ implementation for state changes and animation timing while allowing for smooth movement at higher FPS.
 - **Fixed wall clawing bug** - Movement deltas were floating-point causing direction flickering that reset state counters; converted to integers like original C++
-- **Fixed boundary detection** - Changed from `window.innerWidth` to `document.documentElement.clientWidth` to exclude scrollbars
+- **Fixed boundary detection to exclude scrollbars**
 - **Added click-to-change behavior** - Click on Neko to cycle through all 5 behavior modes
 - **Fixed click detection** - Changed from `click` to `mousedown` event so clicks register even when cat is moving